SECURITY of data on UCLouvain servers

 Information security in research centers and related procedures.

 Besides general data security aspects that apply to the whole UCLouvain network, we ask UCLouvain users to follow, in their research centers, the security recommendations that are listed below:

-- For a specific research project, a common/shared OASIS file should be created, and access to these files will be provided to specific adhoc groups (LDAP/AD)
+- For a specific research project, a common/shared file should be created, and access to these files will be provided to specific adhoc groups (LDAP/AD)